 That was 41 years ago.
 I know I have that photo and negative somewhere, but where?

-I’ll have to use the one of the rock ledge along the cliff wall (see Machu What-chu? post)
+I’ll have to use the one of the rock ledge along the cliff wall (see Machu Picchu before it Was a Thing).

 When the bus took us down to the train stop later that day, small boys ran straight down the mountain and waited for the bus to catch up as it negotiated each hairpin turn.
 Passengers would throw dollar bills to the boys for their efforts.